AtanasovAtanas/pb-interactive-csharp/EN/01-Exam/04-Problem-04.md

 ## Output
 First, print one line on the console:

-- Until the command "Party!":
+- If you receive the command "Party!":
 	- "We need \{money needed\} dollars more."
-- When the desired profit is reached:
+- If the desired profit is reached:
 	- "Target acquired."

 Then print:
-- "Club income - {club's profit} dollars."
+- "Club income - \{club's profit\} dollars."

 The money must be formatted to the second digit after the decimal point.